 Flights – finding the deal

 Skyscanner.
 I used to always start here (after Vayama disappeared during COVID peak).
 I found that it does a great job of capturing most, even quirky, airlines.
 I really appreciate the good/better/best price graphics that help me decide if I should leave a day earlier or later to save some coin.
-Also helpful is the ‘where can I fly from here?’ search option, so that I can find cheap onward flights as I bounce around on one of those carefree wandering laps.
+Also helpful is the ‘where can I fly from here?’ search option, so that I can find cheap onward flights (or use it to find an airport that I should fly to to get a better deal to this location aka positioning flight) as I bounce around on one of those carefree wandering laps.
 I now take the time to also look at Google Flights.
 I have been quite surprised, usually in out of the way locations, how different the offerings have been.

 My current favorite is Kayak .
 A clean website.
 For me the greatest value is the search function up to +/-3 days from your target date.
 Traveling between sparsely served locations on other sites may return a ‘no flight’ response, but Kayak picks up the ‘we fly on Tuesday, not Thursday option’.
 Additionally, the flex date search can really save money if you decide to leave or stay a couple of days extra.
 A recent visit to the US from Australia was 40% less expensive because of their date range search.